 Staying true to your core brand values is essential.
 It encourages your brand community to remain loyal over years and decades, and provides stability for the brand to build on as it grows.

 For nearly 140 years, the Canadian National Exhibition has been an integral part of summer in Toronto.
-Through generations, world wars, and technological advancements the CNE brand has remained relevant, successful, and stayed true to their core brand values.
+Through generations, world wars, and technological advancements the CNE brand community has remained relevant, successful, and stayed true to their core brand values.

 Over the decades, the CNE has been a family friendly event, offering midway rides, games, entertainment, and food for all ages.
 This has allowed The Ex to become, and remain, an annual tradition to be passed from one generation to the next, with memories kept alive by the opportunity to go back and relive moments from the past.
-That ability to hold the same feeling, while staying up to date with current entertainment trends, is a major feat for any brand.
+That ability to hold the same feeling, while staying up to date with current entertainment trends, is a major feat for any brand community.

 Related: Vintage CNE Ads from the Past